 S.B.
 No. 924 amends the definition of "video service" in the Utilities Code to clarify that it includes video programming services provided through wireline facilities in the public right-of-way, but explicitly excludes certain types of services.
-The bill specifies that the term does not encompass video services provided by commercial mobile service providers, direct-to-home satellite services, or any video programming accessed via internet-based services.
-This change aims to delineate the scope of video services covered under the law.
+The bill specifies that the term does not include video services provided by commercial mobile service providers, direct-to-home satellite services that do not use the public right-of-way, and any video programming accessed via internet-based services, such as streaming content.

-Additionally, the bill introduces a new section, 66.017, which preserves the obligations of holders of state-issued certificates of franchise authority regarding compensation for the use of public rights-of-way, even after the new exclusions take effect on September 1, 2025.
-It ensures that existing rights of municipalities to take legal action against franchise holders remain intact.
-The act is set to take effect on September 1, 2025, following its passage in both the Senate and House.
+Additionally, the bill introduces a new section, 66.017, which preserves the obligations of holders of state-issued certificates of franchise authority regarding compensation for the use of public right-of-way, even after the new exclusions take effect on September 1, 2025.
+It ensures that these obligations remain intact for services provided before this date and clarifies that municipalities retain the right to take legal action against franchise holders under Chapter 66.
+The act is set to take effect on September 1, 2025.

 Statutes affected: